• Ideas by Room

 One thing to consider is that metal daybeds are not as comfortable or supportive as other styles (at least when used for seating).
 If you want to use your daybed as an everyday sofa in your living room, be sure to arrange plenty of dense cushions for back support.

-4. Modern or Contemporary
+4. Stylish Modern Daybeds for Contemporary Spaces

 Many homeowners overlook the versatility of this furniture because they believe all daybeds are out of fashion.
 On the contrary, modern-style daybeds are incredibly trendy and available from many popular retailers.